State legal officials strike a blow to Harper's hopes to return to office - The Vicksburg Post

 The opinion also states that the “resignation does not need to be accepted by members of the governing authorities to become effective.”

-In regards to the county’s question as to whether the board was the correct legal authority to receive the resignation, the Attorney General’s office the resignation did not need to go to the governor’s office.
+In regards to the county’s question as to whether the board was the correct legal authority to receive the resignation, the Attorney General’s office said the resignation did not need to go to the governor’s office.

 With this opinion in hand, the status of the county prosecutor now moves to the Warren County Board of Supervisors.

-County Attorney Blake Teller said the supervisors will discuss the now vacant position during their Monday work session and will need to appoint an interim until a special election in November can be held.
+Teller said the supervisors will discuss the now vacant position during their Monday work session and will need to appoint an interim until a special election in November can be held.

 Teller said supervisors can, in fact, appoint Harper back to the position, but it would remain an interim appointment until a special election.